sanjaysampat/SanjaySwiftUI/README.md

 16. Changed from AppDelegate and SceneDelegate to App protocol introduced in XCode 12.

+17. PushNotifications :
+    * MenuView - Create and present Local Notification after 10 seconds, Show Last Presented and Received Notification.
+    * Remote Notification error when calling 'UIApplication.shared.registerForRemoteNotifications()'
+        * Failed to register for notifications: no valid “aps-environment” entitlement string found for application
+            * To resolve add "Push Notifications" capability at - Project Settings - targets - Signing and Capabilities.

+Important Note :-
-17. When SwiftUI does not have many views in a screen, the loading of App is faster. ( SwiftUI only loads views when they are seen on screen )
+    (1) When SwiftUI does not have many views in a screen, the loading of App is faster. ( SwiftUI only loads views when they are seen on screen )
         * we should create small and multiple views in a screen, each view with single responsibility ( **S**OLID )
         * Each app screen should not be cluttered with many functionalities.
         * The visibility of options and data should be easy to see for users.

 <sub><sup>Note :-
 (1) Replace 'PrivateCommit' with 'PublicCommit' to run.